1 Part Course |

 • Future Trends:

-• Generative AI in algorithmic trading, surveillance, hyper-personalized advice, risk modelling
+• Generative AI in algorithmic trading, surveillance, hyper-personalised advice, and risk modelling

 • Fintech/startup partnerships with banks